You have questions, we have answers!

 Philadelphia Workshops are held at Beck Institute, across the street from the Philadelphia city limit.
 Our address is 1 Belmont Avenue, Bala Cynwyd, PA 19004.

 On the Road workshops are held in cities throughout the US.

-For hotel and travel assistance, contact our travel team.
+For hotel and travel assistance, contact our travel representative (Kelly).